voxel-dot-at/sentis_tof_m100_pkg/README.md

 Here you will find a quick description of the camera parameter that can be set in this package:

-* Network Options
+* Network options

-> **Note1:** Make sure network is correctly configured.
-We recommend to follow the API instructions to check the whether the camera and you network are working without any problem.
+> **Note1:** Make sure your network is correctly configured.
+We recommend you to follow the API instructions to check whether the camera and your network are working without any problem.

-> **Note2:** Network parameter cannot be changed at runtime.
+> **Note2:** Network parameters cannot be changed at runtime.

 * * **TCP_IP_Address :** The control connection with your sentis_tof_m100 camera.
 * * **TCP_IP_Port :** The port used by the control connection.